zephyrproject-rtos/zephyr/doc/guides/west/build-flash-debug.rst

    * - ``build.board_warn``
      - Boolean, default ``true``.
 If ``false``, disables warnings when ``west build`` can't figure out the target board.
+   * - ``build.dir-fmt``
+     - String, default ``build``.
+The build folder format string, used by west whenever it needs to create or locate a build folder.
+The currently available arguments are:

+         - ``board``: The board name
+         - ``source_dir``: The relative path from the current working directory to the source directory.
+If the current working directory is inside the source directory this will be set to an empty string.
+         - ``app``: The name of the source directory.
    * - ``build.generator``
      - String, default ``Ninja``.
 The `CMake Generator`_ to use to create a build system.
 (To set a generator for a single build, see the